mohannad200210/Sitech-Internship/Docker/Final-Task/README.md

     }
 }
 ```
-- Edit The Dockerfile to Run migrations during image build
+- Edit The Dockerfile to Run migrations during image build (this step don't works so i did the migrations from inside the container in the next step )
 ```
 escanor@escanor-virtual-machine:~/Desktop/tmp$ gedit Dockerfile